27/01/2021 by Joan

 There are some effective salon treatments available for split ends.
-But if you are unaware what kind of split ends you have and how to treat them, then you must consult with skilled hairstylist in your town.
+But if you are unaware what kind of split ends you have and how to treat them, then you must visit one of the best hair salons and consult with skilled hairstylist in your town.
 If you don’t know how to find the specific one, for example if you are from Fredericton then you can search online like split ends treatment in Fredericton or split ends treatment near me and you will find a lot of options to choose.

 Treatment for Moderate split ends

 Mild to moderate split ends are easy to manage, but discussion with a hair salon stylist is the best way to decide the current level of damage and the suitable treatment for this.
 In general, these treatments focus on the replacement of moisture and protein in the cuticle and cortex.
 This is achieved with in-salon products that open the cuticle and collagen or all amino acids to enter the cortex.
 Most of these treatments are called Protein treatments.
 When combined with a proper hair care regimen, they are beneficial and can significantly reduce or eliminate the problem.